just-the-docs/just-the-docs/index.md

 This repo will contain:

   - Guidlines based on what worked well (or poorly) for us in the past.
-  - Conventions in order to help us communicate and collaborate efficiently.
+  - Convention{: .label .label-green } in order to help us communicate and collaborate efficiently.
-  - Business processes which should be carefully followed.
+  - Process{: .label .label-purple } which should be carefully followed, unless you have a good reason not to.
   - The Articles of Incorporation and other general corporate documents.
     Countable is a
     [CCPC](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/corporations/type-corporation.html#ccpc),